Pores … we all have them, and most of us hate them. They’re great at filling up with stuff, looking bigger and uglier than they are when cleaned out.

 1. Remove Oil and Debris from the Pores

-Pores create oil (sebum), and cells slough off into the pore.
-While this can get clogged to create a whitehead or blackhead (here’s more information on how blemishes form), even if the pore isn’t clogged things can get backed up, and the sebum can be pretty obvious.
-Getting the sebum out of your pores will make them appear smaller and make them less noticeable.
+Pores create oil (sebum) and cells slough off into the pore.
+While this can get clogged to create a whitehead or blackhead (here’s more information on how blemishes form), even if the pore isn’t clogged things can get backed up and the sebum can be pretty obvious.
+Getting the sebum out of your pores will make them appear smaller and make them less obvious.

 2. Exfoliate the Surrounding Skin

 Think of your skin as a tufted sofa.
 Those clogged pores are the buttons and the skin around them is the pretty tufting.
 Except that the tufting makes the buttons more obvious.
 Exfoliating your skin will do a few things.
 First, it will help make the clogged pore a bit less obvious.
 Second, it will help remove skin cells before they can clog the pore.
 Both are good things.